 VACUUMING TIPSRead up on how to vacuum the correct way.

 Proper vacuuming is fundamental for good housekeeping, but it’s also the most important step to keeping your carpet clean and in good shape.
 You probably knew that vacuuming kept your floors clean, but did you know it also can have the largest impact on the air you breathe?
 Your carpets are excellent air filters.
 They can trap dust, allergens, and other contaminants.
-However, just like air filters, they need to regularly cleaned to maintain full function.
+However, just like air filters, they need to be regularly cleaned to maintain full function.
 After some time, the trapped particles can be released back into the air if they are not extracted, especially from the frequent contact of people walking on them.
 By vacuuming up loose soil before it sinks deep into the carpet pile, you also help preserve the cushiness and texture of your carpet.
 Vacuuming your carpets is largely beneficial for the overall health of your home, so it’s important to do it frequently and correctly.

 The Proper Way to Vacuum

 On the carpet, use slow, repetitive front-to-back motions in an overlapping sequence.
 A quick once-over doesn’t do much to pick up dirt and allergens.
 On the other hand, don’t press down too hard or make too many passes over the same spot or you risk damaging your carpet.
 Instead, move slightly to the left or right about every four strokes.
 To get the most out of your vacuuming regime, remember these few easy tips:

 - Don’t forget those corners and crevices where dust builds.
 There are attachments that help you get hard-to-reach crevices, so be sure to use them.